changchangGSHV/Alabel-GeoHazard-Maps/README.md

 in the images below; but each marker has a unique popup description when clicked.</p>

 <img src="images/Flood_Map.png" width=500> <img src="images/Landslide_Map.png" width=500>

+We couldn't have pulled this off without the helped of the following people:
+* Sohanur Rahman Shanto
+* Christian Glory
+* Bernhard Vallant
+* Maxim Danilov
+* KenWhitesell
+* Jethro Sedoguio

+Reddit Users:
+* shiuidu
+* imjustnoob45
+* Narfi1
+* welcome_cumin
+* Boryalyc
+* mca62511

+We're tremendously grateful to you all!